Kelly Touhey-Childress named Chief Operating Officer

 Return

-Dr. Lowell Matthews
+Dr. Lowell Chris Matthews

 Prior to relocating to Manchester, NH, Dr. Matthews served as the director of fundraising events for the AIDS Foundation of Chicago and as an adjunct professor at Roosevelt University.
 Matthews completed his Bachelor of Business Administration in Business Management at the University of Delaware, his Master of Business Administration at Roosevelt University and his Doctor of Business Administration from Argosy University.